 In this post, you’ll learn about the one Alaska Christmas tree farm we were able to find.
 You’ll also learn about an opportunity to buy pre-cut Christmas trees, including special-order trees, and you’ll learn where and how to cut your own Christmas tree on public land.

-When it’s time to set up your tree, save time and avoid the multi-person hassle of the old screw-in Christmas Tree stands – upgrade to the Kinner Tree Genie.
-The foot-operated ratcheting system on this Christmas tree stand will make your tree setup a breeze!
+When it’s time to set up your tree, save time and avoid the multi-person hassle – check out the Krinner Tree Genie.
+The foot-operated ratcheting system on this Christmas tree stand will have your tree up in under a minute!

 Read on to learn about fun ways to bring home a tree, and to get a look at a special Christmas attraction near Fairbanks.

 Best Christmas Tree Farms in Central Alaska

 For more than 60 years, the Kiwanis Club in Fairbanks has been a source for Christmas trees, and you can be assured the funds raised annually will be steered into community service, which may not be the case with many Christmas tree farms in Alaska.